akkayahmet1/quantstats-rs/README.md

 from return time series.
 It aims to closely match the behaviour and visuals of the original Python [QuantStats](https://github.com/ranaroussi/quantstats) project.

-The repository also includes pre-generated example reports:

-- <a href="tearsheet.html" title="Strategy-only Tearsheet">tearsheet.html</a> – strategy only
-- <a href="tearsheet_with_benchmark.html" title="Strategy vs Benchmark Tearsheet">tearsheet_with_benchmark.html</a> – strategy vs benchmark

-You can open these directly in a browser to see what the library produces.

 Preview of the benchmark tear sheet:
 ![Quantstats-rs demo tear sheet with benchmark](tearsheet_with_benchmark.png)

 ## Features